This challenge is no longer accepting new submissions.

 Contestants should mark all materials that it considers to be proprietary with a marking of its choosing.
 The Government will respect and comply with such markings, if present.
 However, any such marking should not prevent the evaluation team from evaluating the Participant submission (Please see the Data Rights section below).
 If any videos are submitted which merit a protective marking, the Participant should note which portions of the video(s) are protectable as part of its submission.
 Do not submit any Classified information.

-Demonstration Videos Requirements
+Demonstration and Overview Videos Requirements

 For Phase 1, each Participant must provide two separate videos – an overview video and a demonstration video, each less than 10 minutes long.
 The videos can be screen recordings of actual tool usage, an explanatory description with narration, filmed demonstrations, or any other means of showing the solution.
 Details of required video contents are provided below.